Want to get outdoors and go Hiking in DFW?

 Trail around Arbor Hills area: 3 miles

-Arbor Hills Nature Preserve, located in Plano, is part of the city’s trail system and one of the residents’ favorites nature trail.
+Arbor Hills Nature Preserve, located in Plano Texas, is part of the city’s trail system and one of the residents’ favorites nature trail.
 It is a peaceful place that is excellent for meditation or quiet walk or runs.

 It has a 200-acre wooded nature preserve that offers access to a large variety of unpaved hiking and biking trails, gorgeous views of the prairie.